JimmyTron/collabo/README.md

 [Contribute](https://kisumu-poly-tech-hub.github.io/collaboration-tools/ "tech-hub.io")

-> This project exists thanks to all the people who contribute.
+> This project exists thanks to all the contributors.